 I realized I would instead just let the bubbles occur as they don’t bother me.
 Plus, I intend on coloring these pieces so the bubbles will not be noticeable.

 Once the resin is solid, carefully peel the resin away from the stamp.
 This takes 10 to 15 minutes.
-You may get a bit of separation of the foam from the rubber but that doesn’t bother me as I can always re-glue it.
-In some cases, if there was resin on the edge of the stamp, it did pull some of the foam.
-I have left the resin on the edges instead of thinking it may actually protect the stamp.
-Time will tell!
-Again, if you are worried about ruining your stamp, use some that you can part with first to see the results.
+You may get a bit of separation of the foam from the rubber, but that doesn’t bother me as I can always re-glue it.
+In some cases, if resin was on the edge of the stamp, it pulled some of the foam.
+So again, if you are worried about ruining your stamp, use some that you can part with first to see the results.

-Here is what happens when the stamp is not clean and there is dust on it.
-I say ‘cleanish’ because I wet the stamp and cleaned it with a rag that had some very faint paint on it which was picked up on the resin.
+I say ‘cleanish’ because I wet the stamp and cleaned it with a rag with some very light paint on it, which transferred to the resin.
 Oops.
-The stamp is Seth Apter by PaperArtsy.

-I was kind of amazed with the results and the quality of impressions with the variety of stamps of different thicknesses and details.
-The stamp that kind of shocked me on how well it worked, was the super detailed yet shallow stamp by Anne Butler.
+I was amazed by the results and the quality of impressions with the variety of stamps of different thicknesses and details.
+However, the stamp that shocked me on how well it worked was the super detailed yet shallow stamp by Anne Butler.
 It created a perfect impression.

-If the stamp is deeper cut, it will most likely need two pours to cover.
+If the stamp is a deeper cut, it will likely need two pours to cover.
 I have learned that Amazing Casting Resin does not produce a dome.
 Therefore, when poured, the resin fills the cavity of the stamp but does not sit on top of the stamp.
 This leaves the higher peaks of the stamp bare.
-The solution is once the resin hardens a bit a second pour will sit on top of the first, covering the higher areas.
+The solution is once the resin hardens a bit, a second pour will sit on top of the first, covering the higher areas.